TykTechnologies/tyk-demo/README.md

 Please note that this command may take a while to complete, as Docker needs to download images and provision the containers.

-## Step 3: Install Tyk Sync
+## Step 3: Install dependencies

+### Tyk Sync

-We will use [Tyk Sync](https://tyk.io/docs/advanced-configuration/manage-multiple-environments/tyk-sync/) to synchronise API and Policy data.
+[Tyk Sync](https://tyk.io/docs/advanced-configuration/manage-multiple-environments/tyk-sync/) is used to synchronise API and Policy data.
 Install it as follows:

 ```
 go install -u github.com/TykTechnologies/tyk-sync
 ```

-## Step 4: Bootstrap the system

-First, if you don't have `jq` installed, install it:
+### JQ

+The bootstrap script uses JQ for extracting data from JSON object.
+Can be installed as follows:

 ```
 brew install jq
 ```

+## Step 4: Bootstrap the system

 Now we will run the bootstrap script, which will complete the remaining items needed to get started.
 But before the `bootstrap.sh` file can be run, it must be made executable: